-- 3.1 The Design, Amenity and Shopfronts SPD is required to support the implementation of policies in the WFDC adopted Local Plan 2016-2036, specifically policies SP.20 and DM.24 both titled 'Quality Design and Local Distinctiveness'. - 3.2 The process for writing and adopting an SPD is set out in the WFDC Statement of Community Involvement.
-The process includes publishing and consulting on a scoping paper, holding consultation events where necessary, reporting on any consultation responses received and how they have been incorporated into the SPD. - 3.3 The Design, Amenity and Shopfronts SPD, attached to this report, has been prepared by the Planning Policy Team in partnership with Development Management Colleagues in Wyre Forest District Council.
+- 3.1 The Design, Amenity and Shopfronts SPD is required to support the implementation of policies in the WFDC Local Plan 2016-2036, specifically policies SP.20 and DM.24 both titled 'Quality Design and Local Distinctiveness'. - 3.2 The process for writing and adopting an SPD is set out in the WFDC Statement of Community Involvement.
+The process includes publishing and consulting on a scoping paper, holding consultation events where necessary and reporting on any consultation responses received and how they have been incorporated into the SPD.

-3.4 Officers also undertook a public consultation on the scoping document for the Design, Amenity and Shopfronts SPD in October 2022.
+- 3.3 The Design, Amenity and Shopfronts SPD, attached to this report, has been prepared by the Planning Policy Team in partnership with Development Management colleagues in Wyre Forest District Council. - 3.4 Officers also undertook a public consultation on the scoping document for the Design, Amenity and Shopfronts SPD in October 2022.
 The document set out the proposed contents of the SPD and the process for consultation and adoption.
 There were no comments received.

-- 4.1 The SPD aims to: - Provide guidance and clarity around the key design policies in the WFDC Local Plan - Provide detailed guidance to be used by applicants, Planning Officers and Committee Members throughout the planning process. - Inform pre-application advice of any potential design related issues - Be a material consideration to be taken into consideration in determining application, where relevant. - Provide information and guidance that can be used to support an efficient application process. - 4.2 The SPD provides detail on how policies SP.20 and DM.24 are to be interpreted when submitting a planning application.
-The SPD also includes detail on Shopfront design throughout Wyre Forest District and is intended to replace the existing 'Shop Front Design Guidance within Historic Environment SPG' (Adopted June 2004). - 4.3 The following measures will be taken to publicise the consultation: - Displaying information on the District Council's website - Press release - Targeted consulted with businesses through newsletters where available - Providing electronic or hard copies of the consultation document in the WFDC offices and at Stourport Library.
+4.1 The SPD aims to:

+- Provide guidance and clarity around the key design policies in the WFDC Local Plan - Provide detailed guidance to be used by applicants, Planning Officers and Committee Members throughout the planning process. - Inform pre-application advice for any potential design related issues - Be a material consideration to be taken into consideration in determining applications, where relevant - Provide information and guidance that can be used to support an efficient application process - 4.2 The SPD provides detail on how policies SP.20 and DM.24 are to be interpreted when submitting a planning application.
+The SPD also includes detail on Shopfront design throughout Wyre Forest District and is intended to replace the existing 'Shop Front Design Guidance within Historic Environment SPG' (Adopted June 2004).